 Rosetta comet probe enters hibernation in deep space

-The final command placing ESA's Rosetta comet-chaser into deep-space hibernation was sent earlier today.
+The final command placing ESA's Rosetta comet-chaser into deep-space hibernation was sent on 8 June.
 With virtually all systems shut down, the probe will now coast for 31 months until waking up in 2014 for arrival at its comet destination.

 Today's dramatic event marks the end of the hugely successful first phase of Rosetta's ten-year cruise and the start of a long, dark hibernation during which all instruments and almost all control systems will be silent.

 The deep sleep is made necessary by the craft's enormous distance from the Sun and the weakness of the sunlight falling on its solar panels, which cannot produce enough electricity to power the probe fully.

 Arcing through millions of kilometres of space

 Between now and January 2014, Rosetta will arc unattended through millions of kilometres of cold, distant space, heading toward a rendezvous with 67-P/Churyumov-Gerasimenko.

 Only the computer and several heaters will remain active.
 These will be automatically controlled to ensure that the entire satellite doesn't freeze as its orbit takes it from 660 million km from the Sun out to 790 million km and back between now and 2014.

 "We sent the command via NASA's 70 m Deep Space Network station in Canberra, Australia, ensuring the signal was transmitted with enough power to reach Rosetta, which is now 549 million km from Earth," said ESA's Spacecraft Operations Manager Andrea Accomazzo.

 "We'll monitor via ESA's 35 m station at New Norcia in Australia for a few days to see if any problems occur, but we expect to receive no radio signal until 2014.
 Rosetta's on her own now."